dotnetcore/CAP/docs/content/user-guide/en/transports/rabbitmq.md

 RabbitMQ is an open-source message-broker software that originally implemented the Advanced Message Queuing Protocol and has since been extended with a plug-in architecture to support Streaming Text Oriented Messaging Protocol, Message Queuing Telemetry Transport, and other protocols.

-CAP has supported RabbitMQ as message transporter.
+RabbitMQ can be used in CAP as a message transporter.

 ## Configuration

-To use RabbitMQ transporter, you need to install the following extensions from NuGet:
+To use RabbitMQ transporter, you need to install the following package from NuGet:

 ```powershell
 PM> Install-Package DotNetCore.CAP.RabbitMQ